 Step 1: In a container or bowl, mash the ripe banana until mostly smooth.
 A few small lumps are okay.

-Step 2: Whisk in the oat milk and canned full-fat coconut milk (or just one, if you prefer) along with the chia seeds, maple syrup, spices, and salt.
+Step 2: Whisk in the plant-based milk along with the chia seeds, maple syrup, spices, and salt.

 Step 3: Let the chia pudding sit at room temperature for 10 minutes, then give it another good stir.